Business Assets Disposal Relief (Entrepreneurs’ relief) lost as a result of dismissal

 We thus calculated a range of values, which we discounted to reflect our client’s minority shareholder status.

-Scheduling the loss of entrepreneurs’ relief
+Scheduling the loss of Business Assets Disposal Relief (entrepreneurs’ relief)

 In addition, we prepared a schedule of tax loss for our client.
 This compared our client’s current tax position with what his position would have been had he not been wrongfully dismissed.
 We used both our schedule of tax loss along with the schedule of loss of share value in mediation to increase the settlement.